Wednesday, 29 April 2026

 4. RDD /Bad debts.

-5. Drawings on intrest of capital.
+5. Drawings on interest of capital.

 6. Drawings on prepaid expenses.